 Standard Hot Tub Dimensions and Sizes

 The first thing you need to know about hot tub sizes is common dimensions.
 Hot tubs typically range in width from 5 feet to 9 feet, and range in height from 29 inches to 39 inches.
 Sizes and dimensions can vary depending on the hot tub manufacturer.

 It is helpful to think in terms of three standard hot tub sizes – small, medium and large.
 Small hot tubs accommodate between 2 and 4 guests, medium hot tubs seat 4 to 6, and large hot tubs can comfortably accommodate 7 or more.

 Besides thinking of how many people you want to seat in your hot tub, also consider dimensions and cost.
 Will the hot tub fit within the space you have picked out for it?
 Patios can be especially challenging for large hot tubs, whereas outdoor yard space can usually fit larger jacuzzi tubs.
 It’s best to measure the exact area of the hot tub’s future space before choosing a size.
 And of course, you always want to keep cost in mind – the larger the hot tub, the more it will cost, relatively speaking.

-Take a look at common hot tub dimensions below, along with their relative costs:
+Take a look at common hot tub dimensions and average sizes below, along with their relative costs:

 29” to 35” H